 For final exams, most teachers will only assess their students on the material covered during the second semester (January-May).
-However some teachers will assess students on the entire year or on just the third term (late March-May).
+However some teachers will assess students on the entire year or on just the second half of the second term (late March-May).
 It is the responsibility of every student to know what material will be covered on the final exam.

 - No homeroom on exam days